Updated: Mar 28

 Invest with a Syndicator You Like and Trust

 One of the best pieces of advice I provide to prospective investors is to only invest with a syndicator they like and trust.
-I’ve found that doing business only with people that I like, and more importantly trust, has been a golden rule for me, and it’s one that has proven itself over and over again.
+I’ve found that doing business only with people that I like and, more importantly, trust, has been a golden rule for me.
+It's one that has proven itself over and over again.

 Even if the deal presented is exceptional, you have to remember that you’re entering into a long-term working partnership with the syndicator and you have to be cautious as to whom you do business with.
 In this case, listening to your gut and letting your instincts guide you is the best course of action.

 The question is, how do you determine if a syndicator is trustworthy?
 You can certainly tell if you like someone, or if their personality doesn’t mesh with yours.
 However, trust is a completely separate issue.
 The best course of action is to ask questions.

 Start by reviewing the syndicator’s past deals, and question whether they met their projections.
 Another key question to ask is have him or her talk about an investment that didn’t go as planned.
 The answers will be enlightening.

 If the answer is honest and an open discussion about what actually happened, rather than something he or she thinks you want to hear, then the syndicator is trustworthy.

 This leads us into another key question, "what if the deal you’re considering doesn’t go as planned?"
 Is there a “Plan B?”